jpedro/jpedro.github.io/.posts/postgres.md

 # Postgres

-I'm learning Postgres for a while and while many things are _**so much nicer**_ than MySQL (I mean, come on!
-How long until there's a timezoned datetime field?), some basics are lacking.
+I'm learning Postgres for a while and while many things are _**so much nicer**_ than MySQL.
+I mean, come on!
+How long until there's a datetime type with a timezoned component?

+But Postgres misses on some basics.
 I'm disappointed.

 ## The good

-Postgres is sometimes referred as an object-relational database, as opposed to what now looks like "static" data types systems.
+Postgres is sometimes referred as an object-relational database, as opposed to predefined data types systems.
 That's because columns in Postgres belong to an object data type and you can expand on them by defining your own types.
+Which it's pretty neat.

+Tables can have hierarchical relationships.
+But not sure how this can be a good thing.
+Plus, in my naive opinion database schema tools can handle data hierarchies with more flexibility.

+There're also sequences, better view support, native support for `UUID`s, JSONPath functionality and much more candy out of the box.
+And it's also a more compliant RDBMS.

+## Design

+But at core there's a fundamental fork how Postgres and say MySQL were designed.

+For a long time, MySQL just wanted to be the fastest.
+Screw reference integrity.
+Leverage the application and build your own triggers.
+Also stored procedures only added after strong demand.
+To be fair, 99.9% of the time you don't need _and_ you don't want application logic in the most critical tech stack piece.
+The one that's non-trivial to horizontally scale.
+The database.
+So keep it simple.
+Keep it dumb.

+Because the database should be a dumb API.
+Just store and retrieve my data.
+In the relational world, they also allow me to performing adhoc queries in unindexed fields 😱, that in other systems is simply impossible.

+So do **that** and do it well.
+And please, for the love of god, make the WAL _impossible_ to turn off.
+Don't make me opt' it in (_looking at SQLite_).

-But the database should behave like a dumb API.
-It stores and retrieves data and allows performing simple queries.
-I can't see how extending the object type system as necessarily a great thing.
+So I can't see how extending the database type system as added value.
+It's not keeping it dumb.
+It's definitely not keeping portable.

 Unless, of course, you are building your own data store atop Postgres.
-Which then, this all makes sense.
-(On the other hand, except in a few places, custom types reduces database portability and introduces opacity into this layer.)

-Tables can have hierarchical relationships.
-There're sequences, better view support, native support for `UUID`s out of the box and many other goodies.
-And overall, it's just a better, more compliant RDBMS.
+Then this makes sense.
+Maybe that opacity is exactly what pays the bills.

 It's superficial but the out-of-the-box `psql` cli is friendlier than `mysql`. `\l` is and `\d+ table_name` are faster than